Search for Important Questions

 2. Discuss the Philosophy of inclusive education.

-1. Describe the main features of Indian Philosophy.
+2. Describe the Vedanta thought of Indian Philosophy.

 1. Clarify the relationship of Education with Philosophy.